-If you are tired of hearing about how you and your family need to bounce back (again!) as 2021 perpetuates the same problems as 2020, you are not alone.
+If you are tired of hearing about how you and your family need to bounce back again as 2021 (and 2022) perpetuates the same problems as 2020, you are not alone.
 One mother of a fifteen year-old boy with ADHD and dyslexia who hates virtual school and is barely passing his courses told me she is “sick and tired of hearing about resilience.
 I’m drained and he’s depressed.
 That’s our reality.”
-She’s flooded with resilience fatigue: exhaustion from facing daily challenges with resourcefulness and strength that’s just not there.
+She’s experiencing pandemic burnout and is flooded with resilience fatigue: exhaustion from facing daily challenges with resourcefulness and strength that’s just not there.
 Sound familiar?

 The myth about resilience